symfony-cmf/symfony-cmf-docs/tutorial/content-to-controllers.rst

 The ``Page`` object is passed automatically as ``$contentDocument``.

-Add a corresponding Twig template (note that this works because you use the ``@Template`` annotation):
+Add a corresponding template (note that this works because you use the ``@Template`` annotation):

 .. configuration-block::